zambranag777/Trade_Engine_Demo/README.md

       - Docker-Compose will execute the following actions as instructed in the docker-compose.yml file:
          - Download two images from Docker Hub, one for the database, and another for the Jupyter Notebook pre-configured environment
          - Cache the images locally
-         - Create two containers, one for the database, and the other for the Jupyter Notebook environment.
+         - Create two containers, one for the database, and the other for the Jupyter Notebook environment
+         - Start both containers
    7. Execute the following command to verify the containers started successfully: (open another bash or power shell)
       - **docker ps**
       - There should be two entries in the output similar to these: